-When travelling long distances, we know that most Grand Central customers prefer to be seated.
+When travelling long distances, we know that most Grand Central customers prefer to be seated, and indeed we are currently operating a "reservation-only" policy requiring this prior to setting off.
 Each of our Class 180 Adelante trains contains the following:

 - 226 standard class seats in coaches B, C, D and F